ray-project/ray/doc/source/train/dl_guide.rst

     )
     trainer.fit()

-For more details on how to configure data ingest for Train, please refer to :ref:`air-ingest`.
+For more details on how to configure data ingest for Train, please refer to :ref:`data-ingest-torch`.

 ..
 TODO link to Training Run Iterator API as a 3rd option for logging.